Credit Memo, Delayed Credit, and Refund: Are They The Same?

 Meanwhile, a delayed credit is a non-posting transaction that you can include later on a customer’s invoice.
 In contrast to credit memos, which you can use to offset an existing balance, delayed credits can be included only on an invoice.
 Delayed credits don’t affect a customer’s balance until they are included on a saved invoice.

-Using the QuickBooks delayed credit feature provides you the flexibility to apply credits to specific invoices or bills as opposed to settling the open balances entirely.
+Using the QuickBooks delayed credit feature allows you to apply credits to specific invoices or bills rather than settling the open balances entirely.
 For instance, if a customer pays an invoice with a credit card, some credit card providers may charge an overage.
 At times like this, you can apply the credit as a delayed credit.
 As a result, the customer has the option of using the credit toward future invoices rather than refunding the entire amount.

 Pros

-• Flexible application: Delayed credits provide the opportunity to apply credits to specific invoices or bills without directly impacting cash flow in real time.
+- Flexible application: Delayed credits allow you to apply credits to specific invoices or bills without directly impacting cash flow in real time.

 Cons